-- (1) A candidate is required to submit his assignments one month before the Part I Examination. - (2) A candidate is required to submit a published research paper or research report six months before the Final Examination.
-The candidate also needs to submit the supervisor appraisal reports from the rotational and elective posting and log book not later than two months before the Final Examination.
+(1) A candidate is required to submit his log book and assignments one month before the Part I Examination.

+(2) A candidate is required to submit a published research paper or research report six months before the Final Examination.
+The candidate also needs to submit the supervisor appraisal reports from the rotational and elective posting, assignments and log book not later than two months before the Final Examination.

-- (a) the Part I Examination; - (b) the Final Examination. - (2) No candidate shall be permitted to sit for the Part I Examination unless he has submitted his assignments one month before the Part I Examination. - (3) No candidate shall be permitted to sit for the Final Examination unless he has - - (a) passed or been exempted from the Part I Examination.
+- (1) The Examinations leading to the degree shall be as follows: - (a) the Part I Examination; - (b) the Final Examination. - (2) No candidate shall be permitted to sit for the Part I Examination unless he has - - (a) satisfactorily completed the continuous assessments prescribed by the Department; and - (b) submitted his log book and assignments deemed satisfactory by the Department one month before the Part I Examination. - (3) No candidate shall be permitted to sit for the Final Examination unless he has - - (a) passed or been exempted from the Part I Examination.
 A candidate may be exempted from the Part I Examination if he has passed the Part I Examination for any one of the following degrees of the University or has obtained an equivalent qualification recognised by the Senate: